 In the morning, have your breakfast and go for rafting (allowed from 7am to 2pm) in the Jia Bhoroli River.
 This is a 14km mild rafting route and takes over three hours.
 Return to the resort afterwards.
 Have some rest and after an early lunch head off for a nature trail (allowed from 7am to 12pm and then again from 2pm to 5pm) within the Park.

 Visitors are accompanied by an armed guard.
-The five kilometre wildlife trail starts from Potasali Ghat and takes visitors through the abandoned channel of Jia Bhoroli, natural salt licks at Pung nala, and other forest patches.
+The five kilometer wildlife trail starts from Potasali Ghat and takes visitors through the abandoned channel of Jia Bhoroli, natural salt licks at Pung nala, and other forest patches.
 There are watchtowers to look for animals.
 These can be good spots to look for tigers, leopards and even elephants.
-There are all chances that on your nature train you come across deer, wild buffalos, hog deer, barking deer and wild boar.
+There are all chances that on your nature train you come across deer, wild buffaloes, hog deer, barking deer and wild boar.
 There is a healthy population growth of these animals here.

 Nameri National Park is also famous for wide varieties of birds and butterflies.